Mechanical Ventilation Simulator

 Hysteresis (%)

 Sets the energy recovery fraction between inspiratory and expiratory limbs.
 At 100% there is no hysteresis.
-At 85% (the default) the expiratory limb sits below the inspiratory limb, as seen in real lung tissue.
+At 85% (the default) the expiratory limb sits to the left of the inspiratory limb, as seen in real lung tissue.
 The expiratory curve is shown as a dashed line.

 The PV loop drawn during breathing is overlaid on the compliance curve in real time, showing directly where in the pressure-volume relationship each breath is occurring.
 The inspiratory limb is shown in cyan, the expiratory limb in blue.